Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: Introduction

-In Section 2, we present our sample of over 8600 halo K giants, extending to over 100 kpc, for which we have LAMOST velocities, distances and metallicities, matched to {\it Gaia} DR2 proper motion data.
-In Section 3 we present the kinematics of the sample, and show that the orbital families are predominantly radial at all radii probed, through the anisotropy parameter $\beta$.
+In Section \ref{lamostkgiants}, we present our sample of 7664 halo K giants, extending to over 100 kpc, for which we have LAMOST velocities, distances and metallicities, matched to {\it Gaia} DR2 proper motion data.
+In Section \ref{sec:results} we present the kinematics of the sample, and show that the orbital families are predominantly radial at all radii probed, through the anisotropy parameter $\beta$.
 We find that the amplitude of $\beta$ is a function of metallicity, substantially reduced relative to the metal rich halo stars, but still radial.
-In Section 4, we discuss our results in terms of observational work in the literature, and $N$-body/hydrodynamical simulations of the formation and evolution of galaxy halos and draw our conclusions.
+We discuss our results in terms of observational work in the literature, and $N$-body/hydrodynamical simulations of the formation and evolution of galaxy halos.
+In Section \ref{sec:conclusion}, we draw our conclusions.